GNU-Droid/pe.thediamondyt.tk/_wiki/protocol/1.0.5/Info.md

 permalink: /wiki/protocol/1.0.5/
 ---
 ## MCPE 1.0.5 Protocol
-Tip: Use CTRL+F or the yours browsers such feature to easily find the packet you want.
+Tip: Use CTRL+F or your browsers page search feature to easily find the packet you want.

 {:.table}
 {:.table-bordered}